PLC-Programmer/PyTorch/time_series_forecasting/experiments_with_linear_models/02_recursive_vs_direct_multiple-step_forecast/README.md

 At this point I only had one more question:

-How is the direct multiple-step strategy doing with the presence of noise, here with a t-distribution with 5.0 degrees of freedom and a noise factor of 0.2 and without trend?
+How is the direct multiple-step strategy doing with the presence of noise, here with "benign" Gaussian noise with a noise factor of 0.2 and without trend?

 Well, one out of three models already had its difficulties (here still with the old loss limit of 0.01):